Tips for Finding a Babysitter in Champaign-Urbana

-Whether you need full-time or part-time care or you’re just desperately seeking a date night out, most parents in Champaign-Urbana will find themselves in this predicament at some point.
+Whether you need part-time or “sometimes” care or you’re just desperately seeking a date night out, most parents in Champaign-Urbana will find themselves in this predicament at some point.

 Before you start looking:

-- Pinpoint your childcare needs.
+- Pinpoint your babysitter needs.
 Do you want someone for occasional weekends?
 Do you need week nights?
-Over nights?
+Overnights?
 After school?
-Do you need a full-time or part-time nanny?
+Summer?

 - Figure out who you want to take care of your children.
 Are you OK with a teenager?
 Or do you want a college student?
 Or perhaps someone who is older?
-(Generally the older/more experienced the sitter, the more expensive.
-How much to pay?
-That’s a post for a later date.)
+(Generally the older, more experienced the sitter, the more expensive.
+We get into that more below.

 - Be honest with yourself about expectations.
 Want your sitter to empty the dishwasher while Junior naps?
 Looking for someone who will read to your baby and play with her, too?
 Then be ready to set that expectation with the person you will have in your home.

 Thanks to Illini Sitters for presenting this article.
 Illini Sitters is a local babysitting service that prides itself on having a secure network of trusted babysitters.
 With a simple tap, caretakers can find and book trustworthy sitters in their neighborhood who have been background checked, reference checked, and certified in CPR and First Aid.
 Plus, they’re a sister company to Nannyville, so you know you’re in good hands.
 Say goodbye to the stress of finding a sitter, and hello to a worry-free night out!
 Visit Illini Sitters on Facebook and Instagram.

 One place to start when looking for a babysitter in Champaign-Urbana: The Child Care Resource Service at University of Illinois is located in Urbana.
 CCRS is a program of the Department of Human and Community Development at the U of I.